SUMMARY CMI

 Things you should do

-Tell your doctor or pharmacist if, for any reason, you have not taken your medicine exactly as directed.
+Tell your doctor or pharmacist if, for any reason, you have not taken your medicines exactly as directed.

-Otherwise, your doctoror pharmacist may think that is not working and change your treatment unnecessarily.
+Otherwise, your doctor or pharmacist may think that it is not working and change your treatment unnecessarily.

 Call your doctor straight away if you:

-- Have wheezing, swelling of the lips/mouth, difficulty in breathing, hay fever, lumpy rash (“hives”) or fainting.
-These could be symptoms of allergic an allergic reaction.
+- have wheezing, swelling of the lips/mouth, difficulty in breathing, hay fever, lumpy rash “hives” or fainting.
+These could be symptoms of an allergic reaction.

 Things you should not do

-Do not give his medicine to anyone else, even if their symptoms seem similar to yours.
+Do not give IMIGRAN MIGRAINE to anyone else even if their symptoms seem similar to yours.

 Driving or using machines